n-murray/wsl-automated-setup/README.md

 > ### Prerequisites
 > For the installation you will need the following:
-> - Docker Desktop
 > - Git (If cloning the repository)

+**Docker Desktop is now optional**

+If not installed a minimal Alpine Linux distro will be installed and act as a builder which will install Docker and create our distro.
+Once installation is complete the builder distro is removed.

 ___
 ### If WSL is enabled already
-If you have got WSL and WSL2 enabled already on your computer and you have Docker Desktop installed you simply need to run the build_environment.bat file in this folder.
+If you have got WSL and WSL2 enabled already on your computer and you have Docker Desktop installed you simply need to run the ***"build_environment.bat"*** file in this folder.
 This script will build a Docker container using a Dockerfile which installs the required applications for development eg...
-Java, Maven, Python and Docker.
+Java, Maven, Python and Docker. ***If the tar file "dev-env.tar.gz" already exists from previous runs it will be used instead of recreating it.***
-As part of getting WSL2 working correctly behind the company VPN there is also some network configuration that is done as part of the script.
-This will also add a start up script that will run whenever you start up Windows this script requires administrative privileges so will ask for permission to run on login.

-If for whatever reason you want to remove the installed WSL distro you can run the remove_environment.bat which will remove the distro and the network configurations.
+If for whatever reason you want to remove the installed WSL distro you can run the ***"remove_environment.bat"*** which will remove the distro and the network configurations.
 To re-install the custom WSL distro again just re-run the build_environment.bat and it will install a fresh distro.
 ___